Fermi motion effects in electroproduction of hypernuclei: Results

 We can conclude that both the effects of the proton motion and the improvements of our model calculations lead to a better agreement of theoretical predictions NEWb with the data for both main peaks at 0 and 11 MeV.
-The new results are still by about 27\% below the experimental values for the main peaks whereas the new calculation overpredicts the cross sections for the other core-excited states.
-Let us note, however, that in the optimum on-shell approximation one uses only one value of the kaon momentum which allows for both the energy conservation in the overall system and for the use of the on-energy-shell elementary amplitude.
+The new results are still about 27\% below the experimental values for the main peaks whereas the new calculation overpredicts the cross sections for the other core-excited states.
+Let us note, however, that in the optimum on-shell approximation one uses only one value of the kaon momentum which allows for both the energy conservation in the overall system and the use of the on-energy-shell elementary amplitude.
 Recall also that the optimum momentum is not determined uniquely as it also depends on the angle between the proton momentum and the momentum transfer $\vec{\Delta}$.
 In our analysis we have considered only the special case with $\cos(\theta_{p\Delta})= -1$.

-For completeness, in Tables III and IV we also report on the new calculations with the BS3 amplitude for the hypernuclei $^9_\Lambda$Li and $^{16}_{~\Lambda}$N. These old results and the experimental data were already published in Ref.~\cite{archival} and here we compare them with the new results similarly to what we did for $^{12}_{~\Lambda}$B in Table II.
-One can see that the Fermi-motion effects due to optimum proton momentum rise the cross sections by 3--20\% for $^{16}_{~\Lambda}$N ($p_{\sf opt}$= 120 MeV/c) and only by 4--6\% for $^9_\Lambda$Li ($p_{\sf opt}$= 82 MeV/c).
+For completeness, in Tables~\ref{TabBS3-Li} and \ref{TabBS3-N} we also report on the new calculations with the BS3 amplitude for the hypernuclei $^9_\Lambda$Li and $^{16}_{~\Lambda}$N. These old results and the experimental data were already published in Ref.~\cite{archival} and here we compare them with the new results similarly to what we did for $^{12}_{~\Lambda}$B in Table II.
+One can see that the Fermi-motion effects due to optimum proton momentum raise the cross sections by 3--20\% for $^{16}_{~\Lambda}$N ($p_{\sf opt}$= 120 MeV/c) and only by 4--6\% for $^9_\Lambda$Li ($p_{\sf opt}$= 82 MeV/c).
 The smaller effects in the latter case can be partially attributed to the smaller value of the proton momentum.
 These effects together with improvements in the calculation make disagreement of the theoretical results with the data still worse for $^{16}_{~\Lambda}$N but they improve the agreement of theory and data for $^9_\Lambda$Li.
 Note that in the calculations with SLA, changes of the cross sections due to improvements are of similar magnitude but that the Fermi-motion effects are smaller.
-Different results were obtained for the $^{12}_{~\Lambda}$B at lower photon energy $E_\gamma = 1.5$ GeV in kinematics of the Hall C experiment where the Fermi-motion effects rise the cross sections by 2--4\% for SLA but they lower them by about 6\% for BS3.
-Note that the effects from improvements of the calculations are also important at this energy rising the cross sections which improves agreement of theoretical predictions with the data.